winterrdog/FUD-UUID-Shellcode/README.md

 * Lastly, because it looks unique :) ( *Isn't it?* :) )

 # Important
-* You have to change the `xor` key(line 85) to what you wish.
-This also has to be done in the `./xor_encryptor.py` python3 script by changing the `KEY` variable.
+* You have to change the `xor` key( line 13 ) to what you wish.
+This also has to be done in the `./xor_encryptor.py` python3 script by changing the `KEY` variable( line 5 ).
 The keys have to match!
-* You have to change the default `executable filename` value(row 90) to your filename.
+* You have to change the default `executable filename` value( line 15 ) to your filename.
 * `mingw` was used but you can use whichever compiler you prefer. :)

 ## Compile